Nomi-CEu/Nomi-CEu/README.md

 # nomi-ceu
-Port of [Nomifactory](https://github.com/Nomifactory/Nomifactory) 1.3 to the [GregTech CE Unofficial](https://github.com/GregTechCEu/GregTech) generation of GT mods.
+Port of [Nomifactory](https://github.com/Nomifactory/Nomifactory) 1.3 to the [GregTech CE Unofficial](https://github.com/GregTechCEu/GregTech) generation of GT mods, with updated quests, progression and minor balance changes to adapt to CEu's changes.

-Progression and certain mods and CT scripts have been altered or removed due to the fixes and content native to GTCEu.
-For instance:
-- Circuit progression has been largely converted to GTCEu native progression.
-- Use GTCEu native materials over other mod material items, to take advantage of the material system and Material Tree
-- Replace the Cryogenic Distillation with GTCEu native Liquid Airs distillation.
-- Gregicality: Multiblocks for a smoother late-game.

-Temporary: There is no RF -> EU conversion available in GTCEu yet.
-You have to make all EU energy with EU generators.
-To alleviate this, the Large Lapidary Dynamo is added, available at MV and generating 614,400 EU per Diamond.
-Depending on feedback it may stay even after RF -> EU conversion is made available.
+- Overhauled circuit progression closely following CEu stock
+- Multiblock versions of nearly all machines, including EBF, Freezer and DT, processing up to 256 recipes in parallel
+- New processing chains for Naquadah, Advanced SMDs, Crystal Chips, and more
+- Fixed lots of unpleasant CE-ness - no more stupid Amp system, different ore stone types don't clog up your inventory, etc.
+- Super-performant emissive effects on machines, coil blocks, the Fusion Reactor, and more
+- Updated questbook to guide you through all the new stuff
+- lots more...

+Current project status: 🟧 92% done.
+All scripts are ported and quests have been rewritten to fit CEu's new progression.
+There are still some bugs which need to be squashed, but you should be able to start playing now with few to no issues.
+Any release will have to wait for the next CEu update, which will (hopefully) fully release Energy Converters and add new progression elements (Cleanroom).

 Installation instructions for building the bleeding-edge version:
 - Download the repository as a ZIP.